 Possible explanations of the need for this additional parameter are considered by Roberts et al. (1996), but essentially this extra parameter means that as the dose per seed increases the effectiveness of individuals in that dose appears to decrease.
-Fitting the model to some of the few examples of published data yields the parameters shown in Table 2.
+Fitting the model to published data yields the parameters shown in Table 2.